Pros

 Other Key Things to Know About Redeeming Mileage Plan Miles

-- There are some booking blackout dates, and Alaska Airlines cannot guarantee the availability of award seats on any flight.
+- There are no booking blackout dates, but Alaska Airlines cannot guarantee the availability of award seats on any flight.

 - You can book a flight with miles up to 331 days before departure.